🏠 About Now Archive Tags RSS

 Spell checking

-I used to use aspell with aspell-en and aspell-no or nb depending on whether the distro ships both Nynorsk and Bokmål in the same package or have separate packages (nb = Norwegian Bokmål, nn = Norwegian Nynorsk).
-I did not find aspell-no or nb on chocolatey or msys2 and I had the same problem with the hunspell package available for Windows which comes with British and American English which I sometimes use, but not Norwegian Bokmål.
+I used to use aspell with aspell-en and aspell-nb (or -no) depending on whether the distro ships both Nynorsk and BokmÄl in the same package or have separate packages (nb = Norwegian BokmÄl, nn = Norwegian Nynorsk, no = both Nynorsk and BokmÄl).
+I did not find aspell-no or nb on chocolatey or msys2 and I had the same problem with the hunspell package available for Windows which comes with British and American English which I sometimes use, but not Norwegian BokmÄl.

 In addition I have taken the settings suggested by Getting spelling to work in Emacs on Windows and modified them slightly for my use.
 I now also use hunspell on GNU/Linux.
+I have also made a convenient function in my Emacs config to toggle between Norwegian BokmÄl and British English, and bound it in my keymap to C-z i.

 (use-package flyspell